lifeofreilly/EchoBot/README.md

 EchoBot
 =======

-A simple twitter bot that echos solicited requests.
+A simple twitter bot that echoes solicited requests.

 If using or modifying this bot you must adhere to: Automation rules and best practices https://support.twitter.com/articles/76915-automation-rules-and-best-practices